ladavis4/led_matrix_spot/README.md

 - Go to [this link](https://developer.spotify.com/dashboard) to get the client ID and secret key
 - Create a file named "spotify_credentials.json" in the credentials folder
 - Add the information into the "cid" and "secret" fields of a json and save
+- You'll probably be launched into the spotify browser in order to complete login

 **Install Raspberry Pi Matrix Software**
 - Use the script provided in [this guide](https://learn.adafruit.com/adafruit-rgb-matrix-bonnet-for-raspberry-pi/driving-matrices) to install the setup software for running the led matrix bonnet